gkobeaga/op-solver/README.md

 ## Running on Docker

-> Only available only for the heuristic algorithm.
+> Only available for the heuristic algorithm.

 ```sh
 git clone https://github.com/gkobeaga/op-solver